covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 The matching probabilities for the assortative matching process are collected in probability matrices (also called transition matrices).
 A probability matrix is a square matrix in which rows sum to one.
-The element in row i and column j describes is the probability that someone from group i meets a person from group j.
+The element in row i and column j is the probability that someone from group i meets a person from group j.

 Often the total number of groups (n_groups) is very high and the full group probability matrix has n_groups * n_groups entries.
-Thus it is not possible to estimate this matrix precisely, without imposing some further structure.
+Thus, it is not possible to estimate this matrix precisely, without imposing some further structure.

 There are three ways of specifying the group probability matrix.
 In all cases, we first